abhishekarya1/Hash-Define-myNotes/content/system-design/book-1.md

 Analytics Service (receives events from Notif server the client; to track message delivery and actions by user)
 ```

 In a distributed system, it is impossible to ensure _exactly-once delivery_ (**Two Generals Problem**).
 Since there is no ACK from the Third-Party service that the message has reached the Client or not, it is acceptable to send the same message multiple times.
-To reduce such duplication, maintain a log (for the Worker) to know if the message has been seen before.
+To reduce such duplication, maintain a log (on the Worker) to know if the message has been seen before.

 ## News Feed
 For each user, maintain a temporary (_ephemeral_) **News Feed Cache** and we can write to our friend's feed cache, or others can read from our feed cache.
 Both may use a **Fanout Service** to do so.